apache/hadoop/hadoop-hdds/docs/content/beyond/Containers.md

 ```

 The containers are configured based on environment variables, but because the same environment
-variables should be set for each containers we maintain the list of the environment variables
+variables should be set for each container we maintain the list of the environment variables
 in a separated file:

 ```